xinyu391/pdfium_with_cmake/README.md

 # pdfium_with_cmake
 convert pdf  to image

-compile pdfium with cmake.
+compile pdfium with cmake on Ubuntu.
 using agg, without V8/xfa
+using libjpeg-turbo (need to install  nasm)
-using system libjpeg, zlib
+using system zlib